 In a heartbeat!
 Our three-day trip was too short to see everything.
 On my list for a return visit are the historic warehouse district, the Great Lakes Science Center, and the Cleveland Museum of Art.
 I’ll need an encore visit to the hall of fame to see those exhibits I missed the first time.

 If You Go

 Leave your cameras at home (at least for the museum).
-You won’t be permitted to snap a photo of Jerry Garcia’s guitar or Mick Jagger’s jumpsuit.
-The artists who have loaned or donated artifacts to the museum have stipulated that these items not be photographed.
-Putting your camera in your purse or backpack is not enough, as the security guard informed me before I purchased my admission ticket.
-Before entering any of the galleries and exhibits, you’ll have to check your cameras at the coat check.
+No snapping a photo of Jerry Garcia’s guitar or Mick Jagger’s jumpsuit.
+The artists loaning or donating artifacts to the museum have stipulated that these items not be photographed.
+Before entering any of the galleries and exhibits, leave or check your cameras at the coat check.